 - Exercise – In the fascinating study described here, researchers found that “physical activity purges the blood of a substance which accumulates during stress and can be harmful to the brain.

 Previous studies have suggested that people feel more positive after exercise because it releases a rush of endorphins.
 But it now appears that during exercise, the muscles begin to act like the liver or kidneys and produce an enzyme which clears out a molecule linked to depression.’
 Muscle filtering things out like the liver or kidneys?
 Just . . . whoa.

 3. Optimize digestion and overall gut health.
 Certain types of gut problems can impair the methylation cycle – also, poor digestion prevents us from absorbing folate, B-12 and other vital nutrients from food. (source) Attempts to mask symptoms of digestive distress can make matters even worse.
 For example, antacids interfere with the absorption of vitamin B-12, which is essential for helping the body use folate.
 Though I don’t have any obvious digestive issues, I know that nourishing the gut is a lifelong endeavor.
-That’s why I focus on gut healing/nourishing foods like bone broth, gelatin, and fermented foods, and supplement with high quality soil-based and lactic-acid based probiotics (you can find the two I buy listed on my resources page).
+That’s why I focus on gut healing/nourishing foods like bone broth, gelatin, and fermented foods, and supplement with high quality soil-based and lactic-acid based probiotics (you can find the two I buy listed on my Shopping Guide page).
 For those struggling with heartburn who want to avoid conventional medications, I recommend reading The 30-Day Heartburn Solution by Craig Fear, NTP.

 4. Eating grass-fed beef (plus other pastured meats), and eggs, because they supply highly-usable forms of many nutrients needed for methylation.

 5. Here are some additional suggestions from Dr. Lynch.
 I consider them a helpful general guideline, but I also listen to my body and make adjustments as needed.